 Plymouth History Museums

-Comments Off on Plymouth History Museums
+No Comments on Plymouth History Museums

-If you are a visiting historic Plymouth this season, be sure to check out the town’s many history museums.
+If you are visiting historic Plymouth this season, be sure to check out the town’s many history museums.

 Many people think the only thing to do in Plymouth is to visit the Plimoth Plantation museum, but there are actually a lot more history museums in the town than people realize.

-These museums feature everything from artifacts belonging to the pilgrims to replicas of the Mayflower to exhibits highlighting Plymouth’s vast history from the time of the pilgrim’s arrival and even earlier.
+These museums feature everything from artifacts belonging to the pilgrims to replicas of the Mayflower to exhibits highlighting Plymouth’s vast history from the time of the pilgrims’ arrival and even earlier.

 Many of these museums are housed in some of Plymouth’s most historic buildings, which are also some of the oldest buildings and institutions in the country.